KATE PDF CONVERTER V1.0

 .dmg

-The official release website can be find here
+The official release website can be found here

 1. Running Kate on Windows.

-On window is easy to install Kate by using a usual installer, after download the file installer from the link above, the end user only need to follow four steps:
+On On Windows, it is easy to install Kate using the standard installer.
+After downloading the installer file from the link above, the user only needs to follow four steps:

-1. Choose the language of the installation process.
+1. Choose the language for the installation process.

-2. Accept the terms of the LGPL v3 license.
+2. Accept the terms of the LGPL v3 licence.

 3. Choose the folder where Kate will be installed.

-4. Accept if the installer create a shortcut (link) on the Desktop (which is recommended).
+4. Choose whether the installer should create a shortcut on the desktop (recommended).

-The picture below show Kate pdf converter running on windows 10.
+The The picture below shows Kate PDF Converter running on Windows 10.

 1. Running Kate on macOS.

-The picture below show Kate pdf converter running on macOS sierra:
+The The picture below shows Kate PDF Converter running on macOS Sierra.

-Figure: Kate pdf converter running on Mac Sierra.
+Figure: Kate PDF Converter running on macOS Sierra.

 1. Running Kate on Linux.

-In GNU-Linux operating systems, Kate pdf converter has been packaged as a standalone AppImage file, which meant that the user only need to give the execution permission to the file and run it by clicking on it.
+In On GNU/Linux operating systems, Kate PDF Converter has been packaged as a standalone AppImage file.
+This means the user only needs to grant the file execution permission and run it by clicking on it.

-Is not necessary install packages by using commands like “aptitude” or “apt-get”, in other words, run Kate on linux is perhaps easier than any other application that need pre-install dependencies.
+It is not necessary to install packages using commands like “aptitude” or “apt-get”.
+In other words, running Kate on Linux is perhaps easier than running other applications that require pre-installed dependencies.

-The execution permission can be given to the Kate executable file by typing “chmod +x file_name” command in a terminal, or by right clicking on the file and changing the permission using the graphical user interface tools available in the main desktop environments like gnome or KDE.
+The execution permission can be granted to the Kate executable file by typing the command chmod +x file_name in a terminal, or by right-clicking the file and changing its permissions using the graphical tools available in main desktop environments such as GNOME or KDE.

-The picture below show Kate pdf converter running on Ubuntu LTS 16 and Debian Jessie Linux distributions:
+The picture below shows Kate PDF Converter running on Ubuntu LTS 16 and Debian Jessie Linux distributions:

 1. Importing pictures to Kate session

-You can add images to kate application clicking on the icon “Add images”.
+You can add images to the Kate application by clicking on the icon.
+“Add images”.

-This icon can be found too in File//Add Images as is shown in the fallow picture:
+This icon can also be found in File//Add Images as shown in the fallow picture:

-Once you click on the add images icon, a standard file info window will ask you about the image files that you want to import to the Kate session:
+Once you click the Add Images icon, a standard file selection window will appear, asking you to choose the image files you want to import into the Kate session:

-It is worth mentioning that kate pdf converter not manipulate directly the files of your operating system, so you don’t need to worry about kate doing changes on your files since kate work with an independent metadata structure.
+It is worth mentioning that Kate PDF Converter does not directly manipulate your operating system files.
+You don't need to worry about Kate making changes to your files, as it works with an independent metadata structure.

-The user can introduce as many files as possible, kate pdf converter has a memory management design that not load the files directly into the memory system, since kate only take account the references of the files (absolute file paths), this let use the application with many files without overloading the virtual memory of the operating system.
+The user can add as many files as needed.
+Kate PDF Converter uses an efficient memory management design that does not load the files directly into system memory.
+Instead, Kate only keeps references to the files (absolute file paths).
+This allows the application to handle many files without overloading the system's virtual memory.

-The picture below show an example of dragging and dropping images into Kate.
+The picture below shows an example of dragging and dropping images into Kate.

 1. Image formats supported by Kate.